bwohlberg/sporco/docs/source/sporco.cuda.rst

      Coefficient map array (sparse representation)

 .. _cuda_cbpdnmsk:
-.. py:function:: cbpdnmsk(D, s, w, lmbda, opt, dev=0)
+.. np:function:: cbpdnmsk(D, s, w, lmbda, opt, dev=0)

    A GPU-accelerated version of :class:`.admm.cbpdn.AddMaskSim` used together with :class:`.admm.cbpdn.ConvBPDN`, providing a spatial mask in the data fidelity term of the functional minimized by this class.
-   Multiple images and multi-channel images in input signal `S` are currently not supported.
+   Multiple images and multi-channel images in input signal ``S`` are currently not supported.

    Since the spatial mask is implemented via the Additive Mask Simulation